Betsy Braddock: X-Men

 In 1994, writer Scott Lobdell set up a relationship between Betsy Braddock and her teammate Archangel.
 The character is severely injured by a crazed Sabretooth in the Lobdell-written The Uncanny X-Men #328.
 Her life is saved by the use of a mystic artifact known as the Crimson Dawn, the aftereffects of which granted Betsy the ability to teleport in and out of shadows.
 Lobdell also temporarily took her out of the X-Men roster this issue.
 Braddock returns to the team in X-Men (vol. 2) #77–78, where she uses her Crimson Dawn-enhanced telepathy to trap the Shadow King in the astral plane.
 Any use of her telepathy would result in his release, so she forgoes the use of her telepathic ability.
 Some time later she would develop telekinesis for the first time instead.
 Betsy's relationship with Archangel ends in the Claremont written X-Men (vol. 2) #109, where the character embarks upon a relationship with new Indian X-Men recruit Neal Shaara, also known as Thunderbird.

 In the Claremont-written X-Treme X-Men #2 (2001), the character dies, her comic book death lasting until 2005's The Uncanny X-Men #455; Claremont also wrote this issue, later stating he had always intended to revive her.
 Briefly, the character was depicted in Exiles, a spin-off comic-book series in the X-Men franchise, set in an alternate universe.
 With the cancellation of New Exiles, Betsy Braddock starred in her first solo book, the X-Men: Sword of The Braddocks one-shot.
 Afterwards, the character was brought back to the main Marvel Universe in early 2009 within the pages of The Uncanny X-Men.

-Beginning in November 2009, Betsy Braddock was featured in a self-titled four issue miniseries, written by Christopher Yost and drawn by Harvey Tolibao; Matsu'o Tsurayaba and Wolverine are central characters in the story.
+In addition to appearing in many X-related team titles over the decades, Psylocke (both Betsy Braddock and Kwannon) have appeared in several limited series.
+In the year of 1997, the characters appeared in the 4-issue team-up series Psylocke and Archangel: Crimson Dawn.
+Beginning in November 2009, Betsy Braddock was featured in X-Men: Psylocke a self-titled four issue miniseries written by Christopher Yost and drawn by Harvey Tolibao; Matsu'o Tsurayaba and Wolverine are central characters in the story.